ALICE LOMBARDO MAHER, MD, FOUNDER AND EXECUTIVE DIRECTOR

 Alice Lombardo Maher, MD, a psychiatrist and psychoanalyst in New York City.
 Dr. Maher believes that the same dynamics that underlie psychoanalytic theory and methodology are at work within the greater society, but popular culture tends to dismiss them or use them as weapons to marginalize, trivialize, or ridicule the humanity of others.
 She believes that the ability to understand the emotional experience of the other and communicate across divides is a complex and difficult process, one that involves a language yet to be discovered.
 Dr. Maher founded Waging Dialogue and the Changing Our Consciousness family of projects, to develop the tools to confront that problem in a unique and effective way.
 Her goal is no less than a change in our consciousness.

-MATT BOGATY, DIRECTOR OF MARKETING AND PROJECT DEVELOPMENT
+MATT BOGATY, DIRECTOR OF OUTREACH AND PROJECT DEVELOPMENT

 Matt Bogaty joined our team in 2016, to craft our message and expand its reach.
 He currently directs the Dialogue with Dignity / Waging Dialogue project, creates and manages our online discussion panels, and hosts and moderates the Waging Dialogue Facebook group.
 In addition to managing our social media campaign and designing our websites, Matt was responsible for creating the divides.org E-Book for the Emotional Imprint Hunter College High School essay project.
 Matt is also an independent screenwriter.